Skip to main content

 port: 8086

-# For an additional InfluxDB running outside any container
+# For an additional InfluxDB running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"